Top 10 Landmark in Kent for Weekend Road Trips

 4. Hever Castle

 Step back in time with a visit to Hever Castle, the childhood home of Anne Boleyn, the second wife of Henry VIII and mother of Queen Elizabeth I. This Tudor castle is full of history and charm, offering a glimpse into the life of one of England’s most famous figures.
 The grounds are just as impressive, with stunning gardens and a must see lake, perfect for a peaceful walk.
+The beautiful castle gardens at Hever Castle provide an enchanting setting for visitors to explore while enjoying nearby attractions such as the beach.
 Explore the fascinating Tudor history with interactive exhibits and displays that bring Anne Boleyn’s story to life.

 Hever Castle hosts various events throughout the year, including medieval reenactments and seasonal celebrations.
 For visitors, the best time to visit is during the spring or summer when the gardens are at their finest.
 There’s plenty of parking available on-site, making it a hassle-free visit to one of Kent’s most iconic landmarks.